localstack-samples/localstack-pro-samples/lambda-hot-reloading/typescript/README.md

 }
 ```

 The build script will use `esbuild` to bundle and minify the TypeScript code into a single JavaScript file, which will be placed in the `dist` folder.
+The `--watch` flag will make sure that the build script will watch for any changes in the source code and re-build the code.

 You can now run the build script to create the `dist/index.js` file: